awslabs/kubeflow-manifests/website/content/en/docs/add-ons/storage/efs/guide.md

 ## 2.0 Set up EFS

+> Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_efs_csi_driver = false` then skip this section.

 You can either use Automated or Manual setup to set up the resources required.
 If you choose the manual route, you get another choice between **static and dynamic provisioning**, so pick whichever suits you.
 On the other hand, for the automated script we currently only support **dynamic provisioning**.
 Whichever combination you pick, be sure to continue picking the appropriate sections through the rest of this guide.

 ### 2.1 [Option 1] Automated setup